Washington Heights, Manhattan: Crime drop and community improvement

 During the mid to late 1990s, Washington Heights experienced a drastic decrease in crime that continued through the 21st century.
-From 1990 to 2021, reported motor vehicle thefts, murders, burglaries, robberies have each fallen by over 75%, while felony assaults and rapes have each fallen by over 45%, and grand larcenies by 35%.
+From 1990 to 2023, reported motor-vehicle thefts, murders, and burglaries each fell by over 85%, felony assaults, rapes, and robberies by over 65%, and grand larcenies by around 45%.
 The 30th and 32nd precincts to the south of Washington Heights, which cover most of Harlem north of 133rd Street, experienced just as drastic crime drops during the past decades.

 The crime drop, which was felt across all major U.S. cities, owed itself largely to the decrease in new users and dealers of crack cocaine, and the move of existing dealers from dealing on the streets to dealing from inside apartments.
 In Washington Heights, this meant a move back to the established cocaine dealing culture that had existed before the introduction of crack.
 As Terry Williams observes in The Cocaine Kids: The Inside Story of a Teenage Drug Ring, many dealers from the pre-freebasing period put greater emphasis on knowing their customers and hid their operations more carefully from police, as opposed to dealers of the crack days who would deal openly and fight violently in the competition for the drug's high profits.

-Nonetheless, many also credit actions taken on the neighborhood level in increasing safety in Washington Heights.
-After years of advocacy from residents, in 1994 the NYPD split the 34th Precinct to create the 33rd Precinct for Washington Heights south of 179th Street in order to devote more resources to crime prevention.
+Many also credit actions taken on the neighborhood level in increasing safety in Washington Heights.
+In 1994, after years of advocacy from residents, the NYPD split the 34th Precinct to create the 33rd Precinct for Washington Heights south of 179th Street in order to devote more resources to crime prevention.
 Another local policing strategy was the "model block" initiative, first attempted in 1997 on 163rd Street between Broadway and Amsterdam Avenue, a location notable for the dealers who set up a "fortified complex" complete with traps and electrified wires to prevent police raids on their apartment.
 In an attempt to disrupt drug activity on the block, police officers set up barricades at both ends of the block, demanded proof of residence from anyone coming through, patrolled building hallways, and pressured landlords to improve their buildings.
-The program was controversial, facing criticism from the New York Civil Liberties Union and resistance from residents for its invasion of privacy, although crime was reduced on the block, and the initiative was later expanded throughout the city.
+The program was controversial, facing criticism from the New York Civil Liberties Union and resistance from residents for its invasion of privacy.
+The initiative was later expanded throughout the city.

 As crime decreased, Washington Heights also saw a recovery of many of its community institutions, including parks.
 Fort Tryon Park had fallen into a period of decline after the 1975 New York City fiscal crisis, when evaporated Parks Department funds left its walkways and playgrounds in a state of disrepair, and several corpses were found in the park.
-After work from the Fort Tryon Park Trust and the New York Restoration Project throughout the 1990s and 2000s, funded by the city with the help of generous private donations, the park and its reputation were restored.